andybalholm/redwood/README.md

     The URL requested.
 (This matches the same way as regular URL matching rules.)

+- user-agent

+	The User-Agent header.
+	Instead of interpreting the remainder of the line as a list of values, this attribute interprets it as a single regular expression to be matched against the User-Agent string.
+	The matching is case-sensitive.

 - user-ip

     The user’s IP address, or a range of addresses (in CIDR format, or